Nigerian Navy: Western Naval Command

 The Western Naval Command Also maintains presence at Tongegi Island in Ondo State.

 The Western Command is headed by a Flag Officer Commanding who is of the rank of Rear Admiral.
 The previous Flag Officers Commanding are Rear Admiral RO Osondu, Rear Admiral FD Bobai, Rear Admiral SAG Abbah, Rear Admiral OH Ngalabak., Rear Admiral Oladele Bamidele Daji and Rear Admiral Barabutemegha Jason Gbassa.
 The current Flag officer commanding is Rear Admiral Yakubu Bala Wambai.

 Eastern Naval Command

-The Eastern Naval Command is the second operations command of the Nigerian Navy and covers the sea area from Long 006o 30'E in Delta State to the Nigeria/Cameroon border at Long 008o 30’ E, and from the Nigerian coastline to the limit of the nation's exclusive economic zone.
+The Eastern Naval Command is the second operations command of the Nigerian Navy and covers the sea area from longitude 6° 30'E in Delta State to the Nigeria/Cameroon border at longitude 8° 30' E, and from the Nigerian coastline to the limit of the nation's exclusive economic zone.
 The headquarters is at Calabar.
 The Command has the following units under its jurisdiction: